ya7010/tppt/docs/docs/home/concept.md

 ## Why TPPT?

-Even in the current era of widespread generative AI, there are still many requests for submitting reports in pptx format.
+In today's world where generative AI is becoming ubiquitous, many organizations still require reports to be submitted in PowerPoint (pptx) format.
-(Are we the only ones being left behind?)
+(Or is it just us who are being left behind?)

-TPPT is a wrapper for python-pptx that provides type-safe usage of slide masters and more.
+TPPT is a powerful wrapper for python-pptx that brings type safety to slide masters and more.

-It also incorporates ideas to make it easy to use and intuitive to write, hoping to make your pptx generation safer and simpler.
+We've designed it to be both intuitive and easy to use, making your PowerPoint generation process safer and more efficient.

-## Reducing Imports
+## Minimal Imports
-Let's look at the Quick Start again:
+Let's revisit the Quick Start example:
 ```python
 --8<-- "codes/quick_start.py"
 ```

-This code only imports TPPT.
+Notice how this code only requires a single import of TPPT.

-You can create PowerPoint presentations with an extremely minimal number of imports.
+With just this minimal import, you can create complete PowerPoint presentations.

-This is an experimental approach to increase the success rate of code generation by AI, by ensuring that only importing tppt is sufficient.
+This design choice is intentional - by requiring only the TPPT import, we aim to improve the success rate of AI-generated code.

-Two techniques are used to achieve this:

-### Active Adoption of Literal Types

-For example, the shape of a Shape to be added to a slide can be written in the traditional way:
+We achieve this through two key techniques:

+### Simplified Unit Specification with Literals

+Traditionally, specifying shape dimensions in PowerPoint would look like this:
 ```python
 --8<-- "codes/quick_start_many_import.py"
 ```

-In other words, `tppt.types.Inches(1)` can be written as `(1, "in")`.

-By expressing unit specifications with types using Literals in this way, we have reduced the imports that were previously necessary.

-This is about writing; when reading properties, they are always converted to the Inches type, allowing for addition, subtraction, and comparison.
+With TPPT, you can write the same thing more concisely: `(1, "in")` instead of `tppt.types.Inches(1)`.

+This Literal-based approach significantly reduces the number of imports needed.

+While writing values is simplified, reading properties still gives you proper Inches objects, allowing you to perform arithmetic operations and comparisons as needed.

-### Type Extraction
+### Smart Type Extraction

-There are places where lambda expressions like `lambda slide: slide...` are used.
+You'll notice places where we use lambda expressions like `lambda slide: slide...`.
-This is lazy evaluation, where the type is extracted at the time of element initialization, and the element is completed by adding operations to it.
+This is a form of lazy evaluation - we extract the type at initialization time and then build the element by applying operations to it.

-The characteristic of this approach is that instead of importing types and passing them to function arguments, types are extracted from within the function and used.
+The beauty of this approach is that instead of importing types and passing them as function arguments, we extract and use types directly from within the function.

-This further reduces imports for code generation.

-This method has another advantage.
-By extracting operations on the extracted types into functions, it becomes easier to share components.
+This not only reduces imports but also brings another advantage: by extracting type operations into functions, you can easily create reusable components.

 ```python
 --8<-- "codes/apply_sample.py"
 ```

-You can create your own modifier functions like `format_text` and easily reuse them.
+You can create and reuse your own formatting functions like `format_text` with ease.

-### Type Safety
+### Type Safety First
-This tool is mainly targeted at users who create new slides based on slide masters.
+TPPT is designed primarily for users who create new slides based on slide masters.

-If you're like me, you've probably struggled with giving types to python-pptx's slide masters.
+If you've worked with python-pptx before, you know the struggle of adding type safety to slide masters.

-TPPT allows you to give types to slide masters using declarative type hints like pydantic.
+TPPT solves this by allowing you to define types for slide masters using pydantic-like declarative type hints:

 ```python
 --8<-- "codes/custom_slide_master.py"
 ```

-Is writing type definitions yourself tedious?
-We've prepared a modest tool for you.
+Don't want to write type definitions manually?
+We've got you covered with a handy tool:

 ```bash
 python -m tppt.tool.ppt2template $YOUR_TEMPLATE.pptx -o $OUTPUT_FILE.py
 ```

-After setting placeholders in the slide layout constructor, you can describe data such as text, pictures, and tables.
+After setting up placeholders in your slide layout constructor, you can easily add text, pictures, tables, and other elements.

-All these operations are type-safe!
+And the best part?
+All these operations are fully type-safe!